amdewitt/ChuShogiLite/README.md

 # ChuShogiLite - Embeddable Chu Shogi Web Applet
 This is a piece of Chu Shogi infrastructure that can be very easily embedded in websites, and be embedded multiple times per page.
-It is based on the DHTML Chu Shogi Board found at https://toybox.a.la9.jp/chushogi/dhtmlchu/, but improves it in many key ways.
+It is based on the DHTML Chu Shogi Board found at https://toybox.a.la9.jp/chushogi/dhtmlchu/, but improves it in many key ways, including:

+* A much simpler setup method
+* Rule enforcement, with several settings to account for the most common rule variations
+* Legal move highlights for selected pieces with 100% accuracy
+* The ability to draw circles and arrows on the board with right-clicks
+* Easy exports and imports for games (albeit to a simplistic plaintext that fits everything in a single line)
+* Easy editing of all aspects of the board positionw with the mouse
+* Full rules description of Chu Shogi, which dynamically updates with changes to the Rules settings.
+* A Help section explaining all included features

 ## Setting up ChuShogiLite a Website